cuthbertLab/music21/music21/doc/moduleMeter.rst

     >>> a.positionToIndex(5)
     Traceback (most recent call last):
     ...
-    MeterException: cannot access from qLenPos 5
+    MeterException: cannot access from qLenPos 5 where total duration is 4.0
     >>> a = MeterSequence('4/4')
     >>> a.positionToIndex(.5)
     0